Smith Mountain Lake: Recreation and public access

 Smith Mountain Lake has become a popular recreational area.
 Boating, water skiing, wakeboarding, riding personal watercraft, and sailing are common activities as is fishing, especially for striped bass.
 The lake has hosted several professional fishing tournaments.
 Smith Mountain Lake State Park opened in 1983 and provided a beach and a section for swimming.
 Golf at one of the four nearby courses is a popular landside activity.

 The majority of access to the lake is through private residential property.
 About a dozen private marinas provide various public access opportunities, which may be fee-based or free (through some have been recently converted to private, residential developments due to economic and regulatory pressure.)
 The fee-based state park (located on the Bedford County side, off Smith Mountain Parkway), the free Smith Mountain Community Park (located on the Franklin County side of the lake) and six government-managed boat launching ramps also provide public access.

+Fishery

+Striped bass are stocked into the reservoir using fingerlings grown out from the spawn of fish that have migrated from downstream Kerr Reservoir to the vicinity of Brookneal.
+The Vic Thomas Fish Hatchery in Brookneal primarily provides the freshwater strain striped bass.
+The striped bass fishery produced multiple former state record striped bass caught during the 1980s and 1990s.
+In 2003, however, a fish kill among adult striped bass occurred due to an outbreak of parasitic arthropods of genus Achtheres, loss of forage associated with an abnormal shad winterkill during 2002 to 2003 and overpopulation.
+Annual fingerling stocking rates in the reservoir have been reduced from a high of 450,000 (21.8 per acre) in 1998 to an average of 336,179 per year (16.3 per acre) between 2010 and 2016.